fusionengine-org/fusion/README.md

 Fusion is a game engine for creating graphical applications using the Pygame library and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

+> *There is a massive rewrite going on to v4* For the latest updates and rewrites go to the main branch.
+The v3 branch will be updated with bugfixes.

 ## 🗜️ Table of Contents

 - [Development](#development)